BaileyHelfer/SugarScope_AI/README.md

 # SugarScope AI - Machine Learning Project
 ![](resources/read_me_preview.PNG?raw=true)

-# Background
+## Background
 SugarScope AI is a Machine Learning application that allows you to get real time image classification predictions!

-This application uses Microsoft's Lobe backend to make inferences uses a Lobe trained model converted into onnx format.
-The image input is taken from any camera that supports RTSP Streaming.
+This application uses Microsoft's Lobe backend to make inferences from an onnx model.

+## Features
+- Real time image classification predictions from RTSP Streaming camera input
+- GUI built with Tkinter library
+- Uses treading library to handle grabbing camera frames

 ![](resources/sugarscope_gif.gif?raw=true)

-# How to use
+## How to use
-SugarScope AI comes with a config.xml file which is where all of your input data will come from.
-In here you can find the path to your .onnx model file as well as the link to connect to your RTSP camera.

-Once your config.xml file is setup properly you can then connect to your camera and begin your live predictions!
+- Install all necessary libraries and dependencies.
+- Update the RTSP streaming link and model path in the config.xml file.
+- Run the main.py file with python main.py.

+Begin using the GUI to get live predictions from your RTSP Stream!

+## Optimizations
+- Use multithreading to improve performance when grabbing camera frames
+- Implement model optimization techniques to optimize for accuracy instead of speed
+- Change the frame rate to one that the network can handle

+## Lessons Learned
+- RTSP Streaming can be challenging to work with
+- Tkinter is a simple and easy to use GUI library
+- Microsoft Lobe is a powerful and easy to use tool for making inferences from an onnx model